 How to Style Pastel Colors in Winter

-Many consider pastels spring and summer appropriate only, so if the idea of incorporating them into your wintertime attires scares you, this post will change your mind.
+Many consider pastels spring and summer-appropriate only, so if the idea of incorporating them into your wintertime attires scares you, this post will change your mind.
 Why not break the rules when you’re not harming anyone?
-In case you find the way to pair them tricky, I’m here to share some tips that will save you from looking like a unicorn. 😛 Shall we?
+In case you find the way to pair them tricky, I’m here to show you how to style pastel colors the right way and share some tips that will save you from looking like a unicorn. 😛 Shall we?

 Pastel Color Blocking

 These soft shades can blend really well and look really dreamy if the pairing is done the right way.
 That’s because the lines between the garments are much softer than the ones that occur when you color block with bold colors.
 But, beware that not every pastel color goes well with another!
 If you are a beginner at color blocking just stick to combining just two different colors in a single outfit.
 Some of my favorite complementary combinations are: pastel pink + pale lemon, mint green + light blue, peach + lavender, pastel pink + mint green.
 However, if you are fearless and love colors, go for more than two, but pay attention to which contrasting shades look the most flattering as they’re organized together.

 Also, one last thing to take into consideration when going for a head to toe pastel look is your skin tone.
 If you are pale then avoid wearing only pastels because you will look washed out.
 Instead, add some bright or dark colors too.

 Pairing the same pastel shade or pastel hues from the same color family is a guaranteed way to create a chic and polished look.
 I don’t know why, but there is something about monochromatic outfits that screams classy.
 In that case, you can play around with volume, textures and cuts.
 If you want to jazz it up a bit, you can play around with a bold makeup of fun accessories.